Lychnis coronaria ‘Lipstick’

 Care

-Plant in well-drained soil and full sun.
-Avoid heavy, wet soils—Lychnis prefers lean conditions.
-Deadhead spent blooms to encourage continuous flowering and reduce reseeding if desired.
-Cut plants back after flowering to promote fresh growth.
+Deadhead spent blooms to encourage continued flowering and to reduce reseeding if desired.
+Cut plants back after flowering to promote fresh foliage growth.

 Size

-Our Lychnis coronaria ‘Lipstick’ plants are grown in sturdy pots, ready to transplant directly into your garden.
+Plants ship in sturdy grow pots, ready for transplanting into the garden.
+Size at shipment varies slightly by season.
 For specific sizing details, please contact us.

 Additional Information